JeffersonWu25/wii-for-phone/README.md

-# Wii Sports Resort Bowling — Web App
+# WildHacks Arcade — Web Multiplayer Hub

-A browser-based multiplayer bowling game.
+A browser-based multiplayer game hub.
 The host runs on a laptop (connected to a TV), and players join as controllers by scanning a QR code on their phones — no app install required.

+Currently shipped: **Bowling**.
+Coming soon: Wizard Duel, 3PT Contest, Tennis, Golf, Piano Master.

 ---